Cré na Cille: Publication history

-Two English translations of the novel were published in 2016 by Yale University Press and Cló Iar-Chonnacht.
-The first translation, The Dirty Dust, is by Professor Alan Titley, the second, Graveyard Clay, by Liam Mac Con Iomaire and the British cartographer Tim Robinson.
+English translations of the novel were published in 2015 by Yale University Press and in 2016 by Cló Iar-Chonnacht.
+The first translation, The Dirty Dust, was by Alan Titley; the second, Graveyard Clay, was by Liam Mac Con Iomaire and the British cartographer Tim Robinson.
 An earlier translation by Joan Keefe was completed in 1984 as a doctoral dissertation, but never published.